 Heat an oven to 190C.

-Heat up a large lidded frying pan, add a glug of olive oil with a pinch of sea salad and sautée the spring onions for about a minute.
-Add the spinach, cover and leave to slowly wilt.
-When done, turn the mixture into a sieve and squeeze out the excess water.
-Leave aside to cool.
+Heat up a large frying pan, add a generous glug of olive oil with a pinch of sea salt and sautée the spring onions or leek for a minute or two.
+Remove from the pan and set aside.

-Meanwhile, in a large mixing bowl, mix the eggs and then crumble in the feta, cooled spinach, lemon zest, herbs, nutmeg and seasoning.
-Mix gently so as not to break up the feta.
+Then, in a large mixing bowl, mix the eggs and crumble in the feta and anari cheese.
+Add the cooled spinach, lemon zest, herbs and nutmeg.
+Mix everything together very gently and season to your taste.